pH-7/GoodJsCode/readme.md

 // We check if name is valid by checking its length if (name.length >= 3 && name.length <= 20) {
   validName = true;
-  // Now we know the name is valid
+  // Now we know that the name is valid
   // …
 }

+// ...

+const sr = 8.79; // Saving Rate
 ```

 ### ✅ Good example